-Candida are an opportunistic fungus that can grow out of control in the right circumstances.
+Candida are opportunistic fungi that can grow out of control in the right circumstances.
 An overgrowth of candida causes an infection with a variety of symptoms.
 In the vagina, a candida infection is commonly known as a yeast infection.
 An infection in the mouth is called thrush.
 People with diabetes get yeast infections more often.

 While it’s important to note that a petri dish is much different than a person, you may be able to use diluted ACV to treat a yeast infection by ingesting it or applying it directly to the affected area.
 There’s probably little risk to trying this approach.

-ACV has proven benefits as an antibacterial and antifungal agent.
+According to research ACV has benefits as an antibacterial and antifungal agent.
 A 2018 study found that undiluted (or mildly diluted) ACV can prevent the growth of candida.
 The researchers discovered this effect in a candida culture, which is a small sample of these organisms.